I've hired agencies. I've run an agency. And I've built and sold a company where I knew exactly what drove growth.

 This changes how the relationship works.
 I only win when the client wins.
 No incentive to pad hours or stretch timelines.
 If something isn't working, I'm motivated to fix it or kill it, not spin a narrative to keep the contract.

-Most of your growth will come from you, your team, your product, and your ability to understand and serve customers.
+Most of your growth will come from your product, your team, and your ability to understand and serve customers — marketing amplifies existing momentum, it doesn't create it.

 Marketing amplifies what's working.
 It accelerates existing momentum.
 It can be the difference between good growth and great growth.
 But it can't create something from nothing.
 And it can't fix a broken product or confused positioning.